Table of contents

-“RFx”; Have you ever come across this term?
+“What is RFx?”; Have you ever come across this term?

-Let’s face it, since you’re here you most likely have.
+Since you’re here you most likely have.
 Well, we’re here to help and the answer is actually very simple and straightforward.
 It is a widespread acronym (perhaps one of the most common terms in procurement) which stands for Request for x, where x is either Information, Proposal, Quote, or Tender.

-“OK, but if we already have RFI, RFP, RFQ, and RFT, what’s the point of having a placeholder for all them?”
+“OK, but if we already have RFI, RFP, RFQ, and RFT, what’s the point of having a placeholder for all of them?”

-RFx has gained quite a lot of ground recently as organisations are gradually according more and more attention to procurement processes.
+The RFx process has gained quite a lot of ground recently as organisations are gradually according more and more attention to procurement processes.
 The problem is that many of them have procurement departments which are sometimes unable to properly differentiate between the processes and use them interchangeably.
 This is why RFx is often used as a blanket term.

 So while all the processes above are often merged into one (RFx) on account of the similarities between them, it is vitally important for any efficient procurement operation to accurately distinguish between the different particularities of RFIs, RFPs, RFQs, and to capitalize on the advantages they each offer.

-For the purpose of this article we’ll take a look at the first three of these processes in turn and identify their proper use in the sourcing cycle.
+For the purpose of this article, we’ll take a look at the first three of these processes in turn and identify their proper use in the sourcing cycle.

 The RFI is normally the first step in any procurement process of selecting the right supplier.
 It paves the way for one of the other requests that we’ll cover in this article.
 Perhaps the main advantage of an RFI is its safety and low impact on all participants.